dansmyers/AncientAlgorithms/Challenge_Projects/2-The_Sand_Reckoner.md

 The *third order* are all the numbers from 100,000,000<sup>2</sup> to 100,000,000<sup>3</sup>.
 He then proposes continuing this process until arriving at the 100,000,000th order, which reaches the number 100,000,000<sup>100,000,000</sup>.

-Archimedes didn't represent his system this way, but we can see that he's really defining a positional number system of base-100 million!
-Each "order" of his system corresponds to one digit that represents a power of 100,000,000.
-A number of the third order, for example, has the following form:
+Archimedes' system is very similar to a positional number system of **base-100 million**!
+Each "order" of his system is like adding one more digit that represents a power of 100,000,000.
+A number of the third order, for example, could be written in the following form:

 ```
     a  b  c